rca(1) General Commands Manual rca(1)

 result in a value pushed onto the stack: (-3 + 5) will push the

-written as ( 3 ** 2 ), (giving 9), and bit-setting as (2 setb 3)
+2 ), (giving 9), and bit-setting as (2 setb 3) (giving 0x0a, or

-(giving 10).
-The expression (sin 180 == cos 90) yields the value
+10).
+The expression (sin 180 == cos 90) yields the value 1, i.e.

-1, i.e. "true".
+"true".

-returns the value of x (i.e., the top of stack) prior to the
+infix expression.
+They return the value of x and y (i.e., the top

-expression being invoked.
-This can be convenient for chained
+This can be convenient for chained calculations: if several infix

-row, the value of lx in each will always be the the result of the
+expressions are evaluated in a row, the value of lx in each will

 Variables, named with a leading '_' (underscore), like _a, _tmp,

-or _my_var. can be referenced for either reading or writing.
+or _my_var, can be referenced for either reading or writing.
 See

 the SPECIAL VALUES AND VARIABLES section, below.

-in a single pair of parentheses.
+in full-time infix mode).
 The result of the parenthesized

-likely for expressions which assign to variables.
-See the example
+which assign to variables.
+See the example in the SPECIAL VALUES

 If an error occurs during evaluation of an infix expression,